robpomeroy/A-Home-for-Mo/content/homepage/help.md

 header_menu: true
 ---

-To do any of this, we're going to need help.
+To do any of this, I'm going to need help.
 Help from our family, friends and strangers.
 There's no getting round it: the things I most need, to find this new home and keep my family together, are love and money.
 (Not [love *of* money](https://www.biblegateway.com/passage/?search=1+Tim+6%3A10&version=ESVUK)